icaroferre/AudioHit/README.md

 Available modes:

 - **trim** (Default) : Detects the start and end points of the main content of the audio sample based on amplitude (whatever is above a certain threshold), trims the audio file to those start / end points, and apply a linear fade in/out.
+This mode can perform a simple silent strip to split recording of multiple one-shots into separate files (with fades).
 - **scale** : Generates 12 copies of the original sample and transposes each of them by +1 semitone.
 - **ref** : Generates a stereo file that has the original sample on the left side and a reference tone (tuned to C3) on the right side.
 This mode is designed to make it easier to record samples to tape machines and re-tune (using the tape machine's speed control) as the right channel can be used as a pitch reference.